chuangcaleb/obsidian-fountain-editor/docs/basic/design-guidelines.md

 **This plugin should do [one thing well](https://en.wikipedia.org/wiki/Unix_philosophy), instead of many things half-baked.**

+ "Lacking nothing" is different from "having everything"...

  Should overly-extensive requirements arise, a brand new/additional tool should be created/used.
 The numerous [Longform - Obsidian Plugin](https://github.com/kevboh/longform)  features should already cover almost all your additional needs, like [configurable manuscript compilation](https://github.com/kevboh/longform/blob/main/docs/COMPILE.md) and [word count](https://github.com/kevboh/longform/blob/main/docs/WORD_COUNTS.md)!

+ See [Synergistic Tools](/docs/basic/synergistic-tools.md) for more recommendations!